 It almost didn’t happen.
-And then I wouldn’t be giving you an entire summer of posts on Tolkien (you will be able to find every post linked here).
+And then I wouldn’t be giving you an entire summer of posts on Tolkien (you will be able to find every post linked at the bottom of this post).
 I will be posting on Tolkien every Thursday through the end of August.
 This is no truncated summer session.
 Read on for more about my history with Tolkien and more about what you can expect from Summer School: Tolkien 101.

 I can’t pinpoint exactly when I was first exposed to Tolkien.
 I was reading something, or maybe playing the original Final Fantasy game on Nintendo, and my mom said, “If you like that, you will love this book called The Hobbit.”
 I resisted.
 I was a pretentious child, and The Hobbit sounded like a children’s book (a misperception I will return to).
 Nevertheless, she persisted.

 I can’t pinpoint exactly when, but I know that I was eleven or younger.
 I say eleven or younger because I spent much of the week my brother died fiddling with the Lord of the Rings Adventure Game RPG.
 Escape from the jailer indeed.

 For a long time I reread The Hobbit and The Lord of the Rings on an annual basis (at least).
 The Lord of the Rings has a reputation as a tough book, but I used to tear through the entire trilogy in a day.
 I was obsessed enough to be nicknamed “Frodo” in elementary school.
 Albeit not quite obsessed enough to actually make it through The Silmarillion.
 That will have to wait for this summer [ed: next summer].